yanliu1111/ruby-on-rails-full-course/README.md

 After completing the steps, I found that I didn't need to install SQLite or Yarn separately — they were already taken care of.
 That was great!

 ## CRUD Project
+Developed a Friends List application with full CRUD functionality, allowing users to create, read, update, and delete friends.
+Implemented user authentication using Devise, with separate User and Friend tables and proper associations.
+Each authenticated user can manage their own list of friends, with individual friend records displayed in a table, including links to view and edit details.

 1. There is different Renders each friend via a partial in `_friend.html.erb` file
 <details>
 <summary>